awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 ## Routing<a name="VPC_Scenario3_Routing"></a>

 Your VPC has an implied router \(shown in the configuration diagram for this scenario\)\.
-In this scenario, the VPC wizard updates the main route table used with the VPN\-only subnet, and creates a custom route table and associates it with the public subnet\.
+In this scenario, Amazon VPC updates the main route table used with the VPN\-only subnet, and creates a custom route table and associates it with the public subnet\.

 The instances in the VPN\-only subnet can't reach the internet directly; any internet\-bound traffic must first traverse the virtual private gateway to your network, where the traffic is then subject to your firewall and corporate security policies\.
 If the instances send any AWS\-bound traffic \(for example, requests to the Amazon S3 or Amazon EC2 APIs\), the requests must go over the virtual private gateway to your network and then egress to the internet before reaching AWS\.